benbalter/benbalter.github.com/resume.md

 ---
 title: Resume
-description: Ben Balter is an attorney, an open source developer, and a Product Manager at GitHub, the world's largest software development network.
+description: Ben Balter is an attorney, an open source developer, and a Technical Program Manager at GitHub, the world's largest software development network.
 layout: page
 permalink: /resume/
 redirect_from: /cv/